Your English Digest 英語每周一文。英文裡的中文外來字為何那麼少?Why so little Chinese in English?

 noh日本古典劇 – 能劇and kimono和服, say, not to mention foods from the

-borrowed them from Japanese, not Chinese.
+borrowed them from the Japanese, not the Chinese.

 It

-personal connections between China and the west grow.
+personal connections between China and the West grow.
 And perhaps there's an elusive "cool" element無法捉摸的超酷元素, a

 cultural cachet文化特質(蓋章認證)